laracasts/blog/articles/Benjamin/05-a-comprehensive-guide-to-caching-in-laravel.md

 ## 6. Choose your cache driver wisely

-## 7. Take caching to the next level and speed up your production environment
+## 7. Speed up your production environment with more caching